West African troops arrive in Mali to aid French mission

 "Life is difficult for the people of northern Mali and the international community has the duty to help these people," said Togolese Lieutenant Colonel Mawoute Bayassim Gnamkoulamba.

-"That is why we think that it is necessary for us to protect Mali and we are proud today to fulfill that mission."
+"That is why we think that it is necessary for us to protect Mali and we are proud today to fulfil that mission."

 French forces, numbering some 1,400 soldiers, began ground operations on Wednesday against an Islamist coalition grouping al Qaeda's North African wing AQIM and the home-grown Ansar Dine and MUJWA militants.